 - NASA’s Climate Kids has interactive games, videos, and other fun resources about weather and climate change for elementary school-age children.

 - HowToSmile.org’s environmental science activities for various age groups.

 - The Cool School Challenge, sponsored by the World Wildlife Fund and developed by a high school environmental educator, engages students and teachers in practical strategies to reduce carbon dioxide (CO2) and other greenhouse gas emissions school-wide.
 Schools that complete the Challenge automatically qualify for a bronze level award through the Eco-Schools USA program!

-- Earth: The Operator’s Manual from PBS includes climate-change lessons, activities, videos of “Energy Heroes,” and a step-by-step guide to cutting home or school energy use, including a carbon-footprint calculator.
+- Earth: The Operator’s Manual, developed from research sponsored by the National Science Foundation, includes climate-change lessons, activities, videos of “Energy Heroes,” and a step-by-step guide to cutting home or school energy use, including an energy-use calculator.

 - Project Noah is a site for citizen-scientists (and curious kids) around the world to explore and document wildlife by uploading photos of beautiful, strange, or unknown creatures and finding out what they are.

 Earth Day-themed newsletters, articles, and videos from our eGfi blogs:

 - Moving (Trash) Mountains (April 2016)